-During each 7-day period, the employee shall have at least one weekly day off work, which shall be in direct sequence with the daily rest period.
+During each 7-day period, the employee shall have at least one weekly day off, connected directly to the daily rest period.
 For this purpose, the week shall be taken as beginning on Monday.

 2.4.4.
 Postponement of the weekly day off